-We send our children to school thinking they will be safe from drug and alcohol exposure; unfortunately this is not always the case.
-Often times, school is where children are experimenting for the first time, buying drugs and making plans to party later.
+We send our children to school thinking they will be safe from drug and alcohol exposure; unfortunately, this is not always the case.
+Oftentimes, school is where children are experimenting for the first time, buying drugs and making plans to party later.
+That’s why drug and alcohol awareness in schools is so important.

 By following some basic tips you can block potentially harmful scenarios that put your child in challenging situations.